MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

   `args` keyword, you can specify external dependencies to use with `dependencies` keyword argument.

-- `check_header` *(since 0.47.0)*: returns true if the specified header is *usable* with the specified prefix, dependencies, and arguments.
+- `check_header(header_name)` *(since 0.47.0)*: returns true if the
+  specified header is *usable* with the specified prefix, dependencies, and arguments.
 You can specify external dependencies to use with `dependencies` keyword argument and extra code to put above the header test with the `prefix` keyword.
-In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`. *(since 0.50.0)* The `required` keyword argument can be used to abort if the header cannot be found.
+In order to look for headers in a specific directory you can use `args :
+  '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`. *(since 0.50.0)* The `required` keyword argument can be used to abort if the header cannot be found.

-- `has_header`: returns true if the specified header *exists*, and is faster than `check_header()` since it only does a pre-processor check.
+- `has_header(header_name)`: returns true if the specified header *exists*, and is faster than `check_header()` since it only does a pre-processor check.
 You can specify external dependencies to use with `dependencies` keyword argument and extra code to put above the header test with the `prefix` keyword.
-In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`. *(since 0.50.0)* The `required` keyword argument can be used to abort if the header cannot be found.
+In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`.
+  *(since 0.50.0)* The `required` keyword argument can be used to abort if the header cannot be found.

 - `has_header_symbol(headername, symbolname)`: detects
   whether a particular symbol (function, variable, #define, type definition, etc) is declared in the specified header, you can specify external dependencies to use with `dependencies` keyword argument. *(since 0.50.0)* The `required` keyword argument can be used to abort if the symbol cannot be found.

 - `has_member(typename, membername)`: takes two arguments, type name